Welcome to Damascus class

 Autumn term RE topics: Loving, Vocation & Commitment

 Autumn term science topics: All Living Things, Evolution & Inheritance

 Helping to Enrich our Topics

-It is always fantastic to have items or visitors to support our topic - if anyone has any experience or items that may aid us with any of the work above that we could hear about or borrow, we would love to hear from you.
+It is always fantastic to have items or visitors to support our topics - if anyone has any experience or items that may aid us with any of the work above that we could share or borrow, we would love to hear from you.

-This year the KS2 SATs will be administered from the 11th - 14th May.
+This year the KS2 SATs will be administered from the 10th - 13th May.
 The children will sit one reading paper, one spelling and grammar (SPAG) paper, one arithmetic paper and two mathematical reasoning papers.
-To help prepare the children and ease any anxiety, revision club will be offered after school on Tuesdays.
+To help prepare the children and ease any anxiety, revision club will be offered in the spring term.
 There is also a selection of practise papers available on the government website: https://www.gov.uk/government/collections/national-curriculum-assessments-practice-materials

 Regular reading is essential for children to be able to develop their vocabulary and inference skills.
 It will also prepare them to tackle comprehension tasks across the curriculum.
 Children should read regularly at home and be encouraged to read a wide variety of texts and discuss these where possible - I am always on hand to provide book recommendations.

-Spelling tests are every Wednesday, the day after homework books are expected in.
+Spelling tests are every Wednesday, the day after homework is due in.
 This term's spellings are focused on the 'New Curriculum Spelling List' for Years 5 and 6.
-Additional spelling rules and patterns are also taught in our weekly SPAG sessions.
+Additional spelling rules and patterns are also taught in our weekly SPaG sessions.